USF-IEEE/AITutor-Backend/ResearchDocumentation.md

       - Is the current action good? (i.e. does this generation pass criteria)
       - Is the current state optimal? (i.e. is this state a termination state)
-      - What information is relevant for future states? (i.e. Memory/selective information passing)
+      - What information is relevant for future states? (i.e. Memory/selective information passing) I think therefore I am" <- include in paper as a side link

-- I have done my own research on why this may be; "I think therefore I am" <- include in paper as a quote
+- I have done my own research on why this may be; "
 From: The Role of Language in Intelligence
 Daniel C. Dennett